wrist mechanics online course featured image

 All Posts / Articles / Course Strategy & Management /

-Strategic Aiming Tips for Better Course Management Revealed
+Strategic Aiming Tips and Strategy to Improve Course Management and Lower Scores

 Golf course management is all about how you play the course.
 It’s not the shots you hit but instead the strategy you take to tackle the golf course.

-For many players the concept of the proper strategy means to aim at the target each time.
+For many players, the concept of the proper strategy means aiming at the target each time.

 Luckily, with data and insight from some of the best players in the game, we know what it takes to improve golf course management based on where you aim your shots.